jedichien/self-driving/project_1_advanced_lane_finding/README.md

 # Advanced Lane Finding
-Thank [ndrplz] from great tutorial, then I reconstruct it into more easier comprehension.
+Thank [ndrplz] for amazing tutorial, then I reconstruct it into more easier comprehension.
 This tutorial only use simple Computer Vision theory to process, however it can be optimised in more Intelligent (s.t.
 CNN).

 <p align='center'>
 <img src='./output/result.gif' width='50%' height='50%'/><br/>